nyorain/vil/readme.md

   tools for that.
 - This isn't as stable/feature-complete as known tools
 - Shader debugging is in a very experimental stage, more of a prototype
-- The live nature of the introspection brings various problems with it.
+- The live nature of the introspection makes inspected state more volatile.
-  While it is already possible to freeze some state and also view e.g. invalidated/destroyed command records, you might run into issues where state you would want to inspect (from a specific frame) is just not available anymore.
-Sometimes, capturing a single frame and inspecting that is the better approach.
+  While it is possible to freeze some state and also view e.g. invalidated/destroyed command records, you might run into issues where state you would want to inspect (from a specific frame) is just not available anymore.

 <!--- ![Example of command viewer 2](docs/pics/sponza-buf.png) -->
 <!---- ![Example of resource viewer](docs/pics/sponza-scatter-res.png) -->